yugabyte/ybu/TFE/YBU-58/ybu-58.md

 * Select the YSQL option(default view).

-* Copy this script to execute later in the CLI, once you SSH into the EC2 instance that contains Yugabyte Platform.
+* Copy and make a note of this script to execute later in the CLI, once you SSH into the EC2 instance that contains Yugabyte Platform.

+> **Important:** In order for the script to run, `sudo` must be prefixed to the proceeding command.

 ## Run a YSQL Workload

 In the last step, you verified that the Universe is up and running and retrieved the YSQL script that will run the workload.
-In this step, you will run a sample workload on nodes on the deployed Universe.
+In this step, you will connect to the EC2 instance to run a sample workload on the nodes of the deployed Universe.

 ### Connect to the Platform Server